gabeduke/goleet/README.md

 # GoLeet

-Collection of scripts and packages to ease scripting in Go.
+Collection of apps and packages to ease scripting in Go.

 ## Usage

 _Repository format_:

-* folders in the scripts directory is a self documenting executable program that should handle it's own dependencies
+* folders in the apps directory is a self documenting executable program that should handle it's own dependencies
 * packages can be imported and shared across libraries.
 They should be testable and expose an interface where possible

 ```sh